PEX clamp vs crimp tools: differences and best options

 SharkBite 1/2″ & 3/4″

-Almost every home improvement fan has heard of SharkBite.
-A fitting name for a brand, given how secure their crimpers do the job.
+Almost every home improvement fan has heard of SharkBite which a lot of people say it’s the best PEX crimp tool.
+It’s actually quite a fitting name for a brand, given how secure their crimpers do the job.

 This PEX tool for crimping doesn’t have the bells and whistles like the IWISS set.
 Instead, it focuses on limited utility for people who know the exact sizes they’ll be working with.